“Creativity involves breaking out of established patterns in order to look at things in a different way.” – Edward de Bono

 2. Forget the big picture

-Have you ever had the feeling where you sit down to write a new song, and you become paralysed by the sheer amount of work involved?
+Have you ever had the feeling where you sit down to write a new song, and you become paralyzed by the sheer amount of work involved?
 This often happens because we’re thinking of the big picture, or the end goal, too soon.

 The big picture is important, I’m not denying that.
 It’s a good idea to have a vision for your song.
 However, that vision also needs to be actionable.
 Instead of focusing on the big picture, focus on the individual tasks involved in making a song.